Decoration of the Lily: Did an Ordre du Lys exist?

-The Décoration du Lys was often called the Ordre du Lys.
-Even if from 1824 it was controlled by the grand chancellory of the Légion d’honneur, it never had a Grand Master or a chancellory of its own, and is never called an Order in the official documents.
+A simple decoration under the Restoration

+The Decoration of the Lily and the Cross of the Lily are often mistakenly called the "Order of the Lily".
+This error, which is very widespread, has several origins.

+At first, the Count of Artois wanted to make his recent decoration an order, but this was quickly refused by the Chamber.

+Then, given the importance of the appointments, from 1824 onwards, they were controlled by the Grand Chancellery of the Legion of Honour.
+Some collectors wanted to believe that this made it a French Order.
+However, there was never a grand master, a specific chancery, or a meeting of the decorated.
+It has never been notified in official documents under the designation of order.
+None of the diplomas, patents and letters of appointment mention Order of the Lily, always Decoration of the Lily or Decoration of the Fleur-de-lys.

+A Legitimist dynastic order

+Henri, Count of Chambord, Henry V for the royalists, distributed decorations of the Lily of a specific model with his profile on the face.

+Jacques de Bourbon,legitimist pretender to the throne of France as Jacques I, declared himself Grand Master of the Order of the Lily (1909).
+It is probable that the rather large models with the boar's head date from this period; unless they date from the re-editions of the Second Empire or the aborted Third Restoration.

 Décoration de la Fidélité

 In 1816 the 600 National Guards serving in Paris in 1815 received the Fidelity Decoration, created by order of Louis XVIII on 5 February 1816 to replace the Décoration du Lys.
 Strictly speaking, it was not a new decoration but mainly a particular version of the Décoration du Lys, albeit one strictly reserved for these 600 Guards.
 It was in gold, and not widely awarded.
 Again, official texts speak of a "decoration" rather than an "order" of fidelity.

 Décoration du brassard de Bordeaux

-The Bordeaux Armband Decoration is a decoration created by Louis, Duke of Angouleme on June 5, 1814, and recreated on September 6, 1814 by Louis XVIII of France.
+The Bordeaux Armband Decoration is a decoration created by Louis, Duke of Angoulême on 5 June 1814, and recreated on 6 September 1814 by Louis XVIII of France.

 As a commemoration and to his liking, this prince decorates the royal volunteers and the royal guards with the concession to wear a white bracelet with green details and a few millimeters from the edges with the embroidered arms of France.